kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0222 Intermodal cargo services by foreign air carriers.md

 ### §222.4   Procedure on receipt of application for Statement of Authorization.

-\(a\) After review of an application form filed under §222.3, the Department will take one or more of the following actions:
+\(a\) After review of an application form filed under [[Volume 4/A Economic regulations/0222 Intermodal cargo services by foreign air carriers.md#§222.3   Application for Statement of Authorization.|§222.3]], the Department will take one or more of the following actions:

 \(1\) Indicate by stamp on OST Form 4500 the effective date of the Statement of Authorization, and return to the carrier the duplicate copy of Form 4500 as evidence of approval under this part;